datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

-# Using Gmail for email communications
+# Using Gmail for Email Communications

 Communication with your clients or your employer is an important part of being a data scientist.
 E-mail, short for electronic mail, is an important part of the communication picture because of it's flexibility.
 You can write messages of varying lengths, use formatting if you desire, and attach documents as needed.
 Depending on your particular work situation, email may be your main means of communicating about your work.